Covid-19 coronavirus: Air NZ unveils cheap flights as physical distancing lifted for planes, public transport

 The change in physical distancing on planes and public transit was based on health advice, she said.

-A Ministry of Health spokesperson said with the use of face coverings, our updated advice is that physical distancing should be maintained where possible.
+A Ministry of Health spokesperson said with the use of face coverings, their updated advice is that physical distancing should be maintained where possible.

 The spokesperson said: "Reports are that passengers on public transport are taking the use of face coverings seriously and regularly scanning QR codes on all forms of transport.
 This along with electronic ticketing on airlines means we can contract trace rapidly if required.